Aparna Nancherla: Live-action

 In 2020, she appeared on the Netflix series Space Force as Pella Bhat.
+She also delivered a TED Talk, "The Joy of Taking Out The Trash".

 On January 17, 2024, Nancherla was one of the panelist-contestants on the premiere episode of After Midnight with Taylor Tomlinson.

-In December 2025, the comedy streaming service Dropout will premiere Nancherla's first full-length special, Hopeful Potato.
+In December 2025, the comedy streaming service Dropout published Nancherla's first full-length special, Hopeful Potato.

 Voice acting

 In 2017, she voiced Kishy in the short-lived animated series Ginger Snaps.

 In seasons four, five and six of BoJack Horseman, from 2017 to 2020, Nancherla had a recurring voice role as BoJack's half-sister Hollyhock.
 She also voiced Mrs. Singh in Fancy Nancy from 2018 to 2022.

 In the fifth season of Steven Universe, Nancherla voiced Nephrite and several Jades.
 In the Bob's Burgers season 9 episode "UFO No You Didn't", which aired in December 2018, she voiced Susmita, Tina's science partner.
 She returned to voice Susmita in the "Fast Time Capsules at Wagstaff School" episode.

 From 2020 to 2022, she voiced the recurring character Meena in the Disney Junior series Mira, Royal Detective.

 Since January 2021, she has voiced Moon Tobin in the Fox animated series The Great North.
 In October 2021, she voiced the guest character Sheela in The Ghost and Molly McGee.

 In 2022, Nancherla voiced Chelsea Hill in the adult animated series Fairview, She also provided guest voices for the series Central Park, and supporting characters such as Oddjobs and Opie in Summer Camp Island.

 In March 2023, she voiced a librarian named Miss Moufflé in Kiff.
 She also voiced Snail in an animated adaptation of Frog and Toad.